BarbyKelly/quizproject/README.md

 ### Code

-Base for Estonia quiz from [Leeds Quiz](https://github.com/andreas-ka/leeds-quiz).
-Developer watched various YouTube quiz tutorials, and kept returning to Leeds Quiz, as developer liked the style of that quiz.
+Developer followed code for Estonia quiz from [Build A Quiz App With JavaScript](https://youtu.be/riDzcEQbX6k?feature=shared).
+Most of the code for this project is credit to Web Dev Simplified's quiz.

 - Footer